-There is a potential anti-pattern in the token\edit implementation.
+There is a potential anti-pattern in the token_edit implementation.

 '''

 if let Some(force_close) = force_close_opt {

 if force_close {

 require!(bank.reduce_only > 0, MangoError::SomeError);

 }

 msg!(

 "Force close: old - {:?}, new - {:?}",

 bank.force_close,

 u8::from(force_close)

 );

 bank.force_close = u8::from(force_close);

 require_group_admin = true;

 };

 }

 '''

 It may be dangerous to check stateful requirements while editing the state of an object.
-In this specific scenario, it works, but any changes in the order of updates may lead to incorrect results.
-For instance, if we refactor the code to update force\close before reduce\only, the check would break.
+In this specific scenario, it works, but any changes in the order of updates may result in incorrect results.
+For instance, the check would break if the code updated force_close before reduce_only.

-To mitigate the potential risks, it would be more reliable to group necessary invariants and check them together in the end; after performing all the possible updates.
+Group necessary invariants and check them together in the end after performing all the possible updates.
 For instance, another invariant to assert could be that the asset weight is always less than the liability weight, possibly by a certain factor.
-This recommendation applies to PerpEditMarket and Serum3EditMarket as well.
+This recommendation also applies to PerpEditMarket and Serum3EditMarket.